pragatisj/TC-E-COMMERCE-WEBSITEE/README.md

 E-commerce Website Test Cases

-This repository contains a comprehensive set of test cases for an e-commerce platform, created for the website Automation Exercise.
-The test cases cover essential functionalities and user interactions across key modules, ensuring that the website's features perform as expected.
+This repository contains a comprehensive set of test cases for an e-commerce platform, created for the website https://automationexercise.com/test_cases The test cases cover essential functionalities and user interactions across key modules, ensuring that the website's features perform as expected.
 The test suite includes:

 Modules Covered
 Home Page: Tests verifying the layout, content display, and basic navigation functionality.